starkfell/100DaysOfIaC/articles/day.15.git.started.in.linux.md

 *You need to have access to an existing Microsoft account and a repository already setup before you can complete the steps below.
 You can sign-up for an account **[here](https://azure.microsoft.com/en-us/services/devops/)**.*

-In this section we will be using the SSH Key Pair that was generated earlier.
+> NOTE: We will be using the SSH Key Pair that was generated earlier for GitHub.

-Open up a web browser and go to your Azure DevOps Project and in the top right hand corner, click on your Profile and then click on **Security** as shown below.
+Open up a web browser and go to your Azure DevOps Project.
+In the top right hand corner, click on your Profile and then click on **Security** as shown below.

 ![005](../images/day15/git.started.in.linux.005.png)